Chapter 6 Linear model inference and prediction

 where \(\hat{\mathrm{se}}(\hat{\beta}_j)=\hat{\sigma}\sqrt{(\mathbf{X}^T\mathbf{X})^{-1}_{j+1,j+1}}\) is the estimated standard error of \(\hat{\beta}_j\).
 Recall that estimated standard error is the estimated standard deviation of the sampling distribution of \(\hat{\beta}_j\).
 Also, recall that the notation \((\mathbf{X}^T\mathbf{X})^{-1}_{j+1,j+1}\) indicates the element in row \(j+1\), column \(j+1\), of the matrix \((\mathbf{X}^T\mathbf{X})^{-1}\).
 Thus, \((\hat{\beta}_j-\beta_j)/\hat{\mathrm{se}}(\hat{\beta}_j)\) is a pivotal quantity with a \(t\) distribution, and it can be used to derive a confidence interval

-A confidence interval for \(\beta_j\) with confidence level \(1-\alpha\) is given by the expression \[ \hat{\beta}_j \pm t^{\alpha/2}_{n-p} \hat{\mathrm{se}}(\hat{\beta}_j),\quad j=0,2,\ldots,p-1. \tag{6.4} \] It is critical to note that the \(1-\alpha\) confidence level refers to the procedure for a single interval, not the family of intervals we can produce for all \(p\) coefficients.
+A confidence interval for \(\beta_j\) with confidence level \(1-\alpha\) is given by the expression \[ \hat{\beta}_j \pm t^{\alpha/2}_{n-p} \hat{\mathrm{se}}(\hat{\beta}_j),\quad j=0,1,\ldots,p-1. \tag{6.4} \] It is critical to note that the \(1-\alpha\) confidence level refers to the procedure for a single interval.
+The confidence level for a procedure producing a family of intervals will be less than \(1-\alpha\) without proper adjustment.
 We discuss this issue in more detail in Section 6.5.

 The confint function returns confidence intervals for the regression coefficients of a fitted model.
 Technically, the confint function is a generic function that has methods for many different object classes, but we only discuss its usage with lm objects.
 The confint function has 3 main arguments: